- Latitude and Longitude references Foulness Island, where P3708 was discovered

 - Black enamel over brass substrate with multi printed indexes highlighted in SuperLuminova X1 luminous pigment

-- White avionic style hands coated in SuperLuminova X1 luminous pigment. with matching Aeronautical white sweep hand
+- White avionic style hands coated in SuperLuminova X1 luminous pigment.
+Aeronautical red sweep hand with oversized black centre disc

 - 22mm lug width

 22/20mm Zero West custom military and aerospace gradecross-linked fluoroelastomerrubber.
 1 fixed and 1 sliding keeper

 Reverse sculptured relief

 Matt Silver #220 steel bucklewith etched black ZW logo

 With rumours of war abound, the twenty year old Alexander Girdwood was eager to join the Royal Air Force Volunteer Reserve.
 It was here he became an ‘Airman’ in name and began training to be a pilot at Prestwick in Scotland.
 Called into active service on 1stSeptember 1939, the same day that Nazi Germany invaded Poland and initiated WW2, Girdwood entered Flight Training School to polish his technique and fine tune his skills.

 Posted to RAF Hendon on the 17thMay 1940, where the historic 257 Squadron was about to reform, he was one of the first arrivals alongside two other freshly trained Sergeant Pilots.
 257 Squadron was battle ready with Hawker Hurricanes and fully operational by the 1stJuly and Sergeant Pilot Alexander ‘Jock’ Girdwood would enter the Battle of Britain confident of his ability and the valiant ‘Few’ beside him.